 3. Get new features and content on the web faster

-Managed services means you can respond to sudden market opportunities and take new features or content online when you need to.
+Managed services mean you can respond to sudden market opportunities and take new features or content online when you need to.
 A system of rapid small releases makes it easy for good ideas to get into the pipeline for development faster without delaying the release of content or features already scheduled for deployment.

 4. Enjoy an enterprise-level web platform without having to know how to maintain one